 But what does this have to do with Costume Design?
 Sometimes, the visual choices taken in this type of media can actually come to reveal even more problems with our social worldview than the creators originally intended.

-So, today, we will be looking at how The Hunger Games visually codifies villainy and what does that tell us about our society and media.
+So, today, I will be looking at how The Hunger Games visually codifies villainy and what does that tell us about our society and media.

 THE FILMMAKER TOOL: VISUAL SHORTHAND

-First and foremost, it needs to be acknowledged that there are a lot of different way in which film can create visual ideas.
+First and foremost, it needs to be acknowledged that there are a lot of different ways in which film can create visual ideas.
 But, the most widely used, and most efficient, is visual shorthand.
-Which is the one form of visual coding that we'll be talking about today.
+Which is the one form of visual coding that I'll be talking about today.

 So, let's start with the basics; what is visual shorthand?
 It's the use of visual cues to convey narrative information without the use of expositional dialogue or text.